About Troop 403

-If you want to be a Boy Scout in Troop 403 for sure, get ahead of the game by buying "The Boy Scout Handbook." from Scoutstuff.org or the nearest Scout Shop.
+If you want to be a Boy Scout in Troop 403, get ahead of the game by buying "The Boy Scout Handbook" from Scoutstuff.org or the nearest Scout Shop.
 Flip through some pages and start learning everything you need to know about the Boy Scouts of America.
 Also, check out the packet linked below to find out some more about Troop 403.

 And, if you have not already purchased a Boy Scout Uniform (Tan Shirt, Green Pants), visit scoutshop.org to see what you will need for your uniform.
 Don't forget a bolo!

 The Senior Patrol Leader is the Youth Leader of the Troop (SPL) .
 This is an elected position.
-The SPL may choose to have Assistants to help him.
+The SPL will have assistants to help him.